Welcome to UW-Whitewater

 Carl Fox (2015): Director, Research and Sponsored Programs.
 Ph.D., Arizona State University, Phoenix, AZ.

-Robin Fox (1990): Associate Dean, College of Education and Professional Studies and Associate Professor, Curriculum and Instruction.
+Robin Fox (1990): Associate Dean, College of Education and Professional Studies and Professor, Curriculum and Instruction.
 B.A.E., University of Wisconsin - Stevens Point; M.S.E., University of Wisconsin - Whitewater; Ph.D., University of Wisconsin - Madison, Madison, WI.

 Lance Fredrick (2011): Director, Risk Management and Safety.
 B.S., University of Wisconsin - Whitewater, Whitewater, WI.